1jour1vin

 About the estate:

 The Michon family has been growing grapes on the Île d'Olonne since 1960.
 Their vineyard has gradually expanded and now covers nearly forty hectares.
-Thierry is the driving force here, and with him there’s no resting on one’s laurels: biodynamic farming has been practiced since 1993 across a wide range of grape varieties (Pinot Noir, Cabernet Franc, Négrette, Chenin, Chardonnay, and Grolleau...).
-It’s as if the entire French wine-growing world had gathered on a small island...
+Thierry is the one calling the shots here, and with him there’s no resting on one’s laurels: biodynamic farming has been practiced since 1993 across a wide range of grape varieties (Pinot Noir, Cabernet Franc, Négrette, Chenin, Chardonnay, and Grolleau...).
+It’s as if the entire wine-growing world of France had gathered on a small island...

 Robert Parker - Wine Advocate